Q. What is The Village at Clark-Lindsey?

 A. The Village is an attractive and comfortable residential community located on 28 acres in the Champaign-Urbana, Illinois area.
 It is populated by people 62 years of age and older who enjoy the security The Village brings to their individual lifestyles.

 Q. Is it a retirement home?

-A. It is a community that consists of nearly 140 private apartments and a licensed health care facility, all under one roof.
-Residents enjoy private lives as they always have, coming and going when they choose.
+A. Clark-Lindsey is a community that consists of more than 130 private apartments, 16 private villa-style homes, a licensed health care facility, and two Green House small homes, all on one campus.
+Residents of the Village enjoy private lives as they always have, coming and going when they choose.

 Q. Who owns Clark-Lindsey?

 A. It is owned by Clark-Lindsey Village, Inc., an Illinois non-profit corporation.
 There is no connection with any real estate firm, church, health care organization or other corporation or holding company.
 Since Clark-Lindsey opened in 1978, it has operated continuously.
 This attests not only to its financial strength and stability, but also to the ability of its management to understand and meet the needs of residents.